-This work studies the impact of the Social Explosion and Covid crises on the household sector in Chile.
-The Social Explosion in October of 2019 represented a mass protest, much larger than similar events in other nations such as the Yellow Jackets.
-Using delinquency models calibrated with survey data, I show that household debt risk increased substantially after the Social Explosion across all income backgrounds, but fell slightly with the Covid pandemic due to the public policies implemented.
-The expansion of the public support policies in August of 2020 decreased the debt risk to levels similar to before the two crises.
+Abstract.
+This work studies the impact of the Social Explosion and COVID-19 crisis on the household sector in Chile.
+The Social Explosion in October 2019 represented a mass protest, much larger than similar events in other nations such as the yellow jackets.
+Using delinquency models calibrated with survey data, I show that household debt risk increased substantially after the Social Explosion across all income backgrounds but fell slightly with the COVID-19 pandemic due to the public policies implemented.
+The expansion of the public support policies in August 2020 decreased the debt risk to levels similar to before the two crises.